-- Weekly Working Hours (formerly Standard Availability)
+Calendar Availability - Weekly Working Hours & Date-Specific Hours

 Understanding the distinction between these two can help you effectively manage your calendar and ensure that it aligns with your real-time availability.